Early careers

 Yes of course, we welcome all students from all backgrounds.
 What’s important to us is a good academic record and your ability to show us how you’ve used your initiative and team working skills to align with the PwC Professional.

-If you’d like to be considered for a different opportunity you’ll need to withdraw your application and reapply after six months.
+We only accept one application per business area in a six month period therefore it’s important you think carefully about which line of service interests you the most.
+If you’d like to be considered for a different opportunity you’ll need to withdraw your application and reapply after six months has passed from your original application date.

 You can only submit one application at a time and commitment to your chosen business area is important.
 If you’re not successful then you can apply again six months after you have taken the first online assessment.
+If you decide to withdraw before taking the online assessment you still need to wait six months.

 You'll need to wait six months from the date you took your online assessment before applying again.
 When you re-apply, your previous application is disregarded so you have a fresh start.